 - If we detect suspicious activity when you try to view your transfer information, we will require you to verify it’s you.

 - You’ll need to sign into the Fi app or use your web account to provide a security code, or accept a security prompt on your mobile device.

-Important: A Fi support agent shouldn’t ask you for your Google Account password.
+Important: A Google Fi support agent will never ask for your Google Account password.
 An agent may ask for your Google Account username to confirm your account.

 Make your Fi number more secure

-To make your Fi number more secure, enable 2-Step Verification.
+To make your Fi number more secure, turn on 2-Step Verification.